rabid-dev/padel-counter-info/docs/settings/custom_sounds.md

 In order to use them, remember to enable the [Custom Sounds Setting](./general.md#enable-custom-sounds) at the [General Settings Tab](./general.md).

+You can also add some example sounds by clicking `Add examples`.

 ## Categories of custom sounds

 As of today custom sounds can be played on these events.